 Mr. Peerless was a shrewd, plain man of the world, of striking angularities of thought.
-He had a full share of self-consequence.

-and had easily contracted the habit of insisting on his own views a florid, excitable temperament.
-Not being a cautious, strict logihis convictions were true because they were his.
-He had often entered an argument against certain views entertained by his sonthat his own wise remarks were not appreciated.
-Yet he had the warmest affection for Mr. Humphrey, to whom he owed his present worldly position; therefore, he never cared to continue a debate Mr. Humphrey was a man more cautious in forming convictions, and more self-abnegating in his defence of them.
-He wanted routes of argument.
+He had a full share of self-consequence, and had easily contracted the habit of insisting on his own views without due consideration for those of others.
+He was possessed of a florid, excitable temperament.
+Not being a cautious, strict logician, he formed convictions hurriedly, but was always certain that his convictions were true because they were his.
+He had often entered an argument against certain views entertained by his sonin-law on religious and political topics, and had expressed his belief that his own wise remarks were not appreciated.
+Yet he had the warmest affection for Mr. Humphrey, to whom he owed his present worldly position; therefore, he never cared to continue a debate which did not end speedily in thorough agreement, always expecting the arms he carried to be considered the weapons of victory.
+Mr. Humphrey was a man more cautious in forming convictions, and more self-abnegating in his defence of them.
+He wanted truth, and was prepared to follow her through all the circuitous routes of argument.
 Mr. Peerless, on the other hand, was so certain that he had the truth of an argument, that he could not dream of going out of his beaten track, in search of what he did not want, a different conviction to the one he happened to possess.
-No one could read the architect's character better than the shipwright; and since it may appear singular that Mr. Humphrey, with his convictions of the character of Mr. Peerless, should choose to on his own mind, we had better inform the reader that Mr. Humthe character of his visitor.
-He deemed it only right to sneak of the appearance of his deceased wife, to Mr. Peerless, he being her father, before venturing to brave public ridicule and laughter by making his secret take wings.
-He expected to be laughed at by his father-in-law, but thought, at least, that he would not hazard un opinion on the question of his sanity.
-He knew, likewise, that the general mind in England would be sure to assail a belief in spiritual visitations with ignominy, yells, hisses, and insane as-
+No one could read the architect's character better than the shipwright; and since it may appear singular that Mr. Humphrey, with his convictions of the character of Mr. Peerless, should choose to make of him a confidante, before allowing others to learn the marvelous facts of a supra-mundane origin, which had riveted conviction on his own mind, we had better inform the reader that Mr. Humphrey had considered the character of his communication as well as the character of his visitor.
+He deemed it only right to speak of the appearance of his deceased wife, to Mr. Peerless, he being her father, before venturing to brave public ridicule and laughter by making his secret take wings.
+He expected to be laughed at by his father-in-law, but thought, at least, that he would not hazard an opinion on the question of his sanity.
+He knew, likewise, that the general mind in England would be sure to assail a belief in spiritual visitations with ignominy, yells, hisses, and insane aspersions.